 This shop has been compensated by Collective Bias, Inc. and its advertiser, Mars Incorporated.
-All opinions are mine alone. #PAWsomeGifts #ClausAndPaws #CollectiveBias
+All opinions are mine alone. #PAWsomeGifts #ClausAndPaws #CollectiveBias This post contains affiliate links.
+If you make a purchase through clicking one of the links, I’ll earn a small fee at no additional cost to you.

-I consider myself very lucky that my sisters are my best friends and two of them live in town.
-My sister, Alice, is a talented photographer and when she has an all day shoot, I give her dogs a mid-day break.
+I consider myself very lucky that my sisters are my best friends, and two of them live in town.
+My sister, Alice, is a talented photographer, and when she has an all-day shoot, I give her dogs a mid-day break.

-Her dogs, Darla and Franny, are two of the nicest dogs you could hope to meet!
+Her dogs, Darla and Franny, are two of the friendliest dogs you could hope to meet!
 I love her dogs, and I want to treat them to be happy this holiday season.
 Her girls definitely expect me to give them a treat every time I see them.

 Alice takes them on walks weather permitting, but I wanted to give some things to keep them entertained when the weather isn’t cooperative.
 Winters can be pretty harsh around here, so it is important to keep dogs entertained and busy inside.
 A tired dog is a happy dog!